-ProQuest Executive Branch Documents (1789-1932 and 1933-1939) contains documents produced by Federal government departments, agencies, and commissions, spanning the years from our nation's founding through the early decades of the 20th century.
+ProQuest Executive Branch Documents contains documents produced by Federal government departments, agencies, and commissions, spanning the years from our nation's founding through the mid-20th century.
 These documents touch upon all aspects of U.S. social, political, and economic life, as well as major events in U.S. history, and provide points of comparison between the U.S, and selected foreign countries.

 There are currently four modules available for this product, part 1, covering 1789-1932; part 2 covering 1933-1939 (in 2 parts); and part 3 covering 1940-42 and part 4 covering 1943-45.